rse/ipc-pubsub/README.md

   This is for Node applications split into distinct process, usually running also on distinct machines.
   The communication is performed with the help of an external broker.
-  Currently an MQTT broker or the Redis PubSub is supported.
+  Currently a NATS broker, MQTT broker or Redis PubSub is supported.

 Installation
 ------------